steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/recoding_data.rst

    :align: center

-In a network without recoding, the overall success rate would be the product of all the networks success rates, i.e., for this network the success rate would be 50% * 50% = 25%.
+In a network without recoding, the overall success rate would be the product of the success rates of all links, i.e., for this network the success rate would be 50% * 50% = 25%.
-When using recoding the overall success rate will be the minimum success rate for any of the nodes, i.e., 50% in this example.
+When using recoding, the overall success rate will be the minimum success rate for any of the nodes, i.e., 50% in this example.

 The output when running this example looks like so: